McGulpin Point Light

 McGulpin Point Light was constructed as a navigational aid through the Straits of Mackinac.
 The light began operation in 1869, making it one of the oldest surviving lighthouses in the Straits.
-Only in operation until 1906, the light is located on McGulpin Point, (500 Headlands Road), approximately 3 mi west of Fort Michilimackinac.
+In operation until 1906, the light is located on McGulpin Point (500 Headlands Road), approximately 3 mi west of Fort Michilimackinac.

 McGulpin Point Lighthouse & Historic Site has been owned by Emmet County since 2008 and the facility has been an official private Aid to Navigation on the NOAA chart map since 2009.
 Tours were available during the 2019 season for a small fee.

 History

 Design and operation

 The McGulpin Point Light, a true lighthouse with a light tower and attached lighthouse keeper's living quarters, was completed by the United States Lighthouse Board in 1869 at a cost of $20,000.
 The living quarters were built as a vernacular 1-story brick structure.
 The lighthouse operated during the Great Lakes navigation seasons from 1869 until 1906.